felipepereira2697/head-first-java/README.md

 # :hammer: Project functionality

-- `Funcionalidade 1`:  Cover basic and advanced concepts using Java language.
+- Cover basic and advanced concepts using Java language.
-- `Funcionalidade 2`: Based on samples from Head First Java book but also from other helpful sources.
+- Based on samples from Head First Java book but also from other helpful sources.